laosteven/flow-track/README.md

 1. **Connect to Paddle**
    - Tap the Bluetooth icon in the top-right
-   - App will scan for "DragonPaddleIMU" devices
+   - App will scan for "FlowTrackIMU" devices
    - Tap "Connect" on your device

 2. **Start Paddling**